mypsycho/modit-updatesite/index.md

 Project : https://github.com/mypsycho/modit
 ### API available

-A singleton of EmfStrecher

-registers specificities, provides inheritance mechanism
+A singleton of EmfStrecher registers specificities, provides inheritance mechanism.

-EmfContribution provides a factory to declare extensions
+EmfContribution provides a factory to declare extensions into the singleton

 Each major function (edit, validated, etc) is supported by an engine based on EmfStrecher singleton (or function-specific)